Overview of time management methods

 - With the basic MTM procedure, the analytical effort is relatively high.

-- MTM is often used in large series and mass production with lower cycle times.
+- MTM is often used in large series and mass production with shorter cycle times.

 However, the actual need of companies goes beyond pure ascertainment of predetermined times.